Kendal Town Hall: History

-Following the implementation of the Local Government Act 1888, which established county councils in every county, the building also became the meeting place for Westmorland County Council.
+After the Local Government Act 1888, which established county councils in every county, the building also became the meeting place for Westmorland County Council.
 The building was extended to the north, to the designs of Stephen Shaw and financed by a donation from Alderman William Bindloss, in 1893.

 The County Council moved out to their own facilities at County Hall in Stricklandgate in 1939.
 The town hall ceased to be the local seat of government when the South Lakeland District Council was formed in 1974.
 From 1974 to 1991, South Lakeland District Council was based at Stricklandgate House, the former offices of South Westmorland Rural District Council.
 In 1991 the council moved to a new building called South Lakeland House, immediately behind Kendal Town Hall, on a site formerly occupied by a police station.
 The main public entrance to South Lakeland House was down an alleyway beside the town hall.

 In February 2019 South Lakeland District Council announced works costing £4.9 million to convert the town hall into a reception centre for both the Town Council and the District Council, using part of the ground floor as a reception area for the offices in South Lakeland House behind the town hall, and bringing council meetings back into the town hall itself.
 Space was also provided to be a hub for small businesses.
 The refurbished building reopened in May 2021.

+Further local government reform in 2023 saw South Lakeland District Council replaced by the new unitary authority of Westmorland and Furness Council.
+The new council chose to use Kendal Town Hall and the adjoining South Lakeland House as its official headquarters.
+Full council meetings were initially held at County Hall in Kendal, but in 2024 the council decided to close that building and move meetings to Kendal Town Hall.

 Works of art held in the town hall include Queen Catherine Parr's prayer book, a ceremonial sword presented to the town by King Charles I and a painting by George Romney depicting "King Lear in the Tempest Tearing off his Robes".
 Outside the building is a lump of stone known as the "Calling Stone", formerly part of Stricklandgate Market Cross, at which the accessions of new monarchs have historically been announced to the local people.